dpkien2809/UIT-Smartbin/benchmark framework/README.md

 - **DenseNet121**
 - **VGG16**
 - **ConvNeXtBase**
-- **CNN** (mô hình CNN tùy chỉnh)
+- **CNN** (custom CNN model)
 - **ViT_B16** (Vision Transformer)
 - **EfficientNetV2L**
 - **CoAtNet**

-Các mô hình như **ViT_B16** và **CoAtNet** được triển khai bằng PyTorch và TIMM, trong khi các mô hình khác dựa trên TensorFlow/Keras.
+Models like **ViT_B16** and **CoAtNet** are implemented using PyTorch and TIMM, while others are based on TensorFlow/Keras.

-## Giải Thích Kết Quả
+## 📊 Result Explanation

-Hàm `benchmark_model` trả về một DataFrame pandas với các cột sau:
+The `benchmark_model` function returns a pandas DataFrame with the following columns:

-- **Mô hình**: Tên mô hình
+- **Model**: Name of the model
-- **Số vòng lặp thực tế**: Số epoch thực tế đã huấn luyện (có thể ít hơn `epochs` do early stopping)
+- **Actual Epochs**: Number of epochs actually trained (may be less than `epochs` due to early stopping)
-- **Patience**: Giá trị patience dùng cho early stopping
+- **Patience**: Patience value used for early stopping
-- **Precision (%)**: Độ chính xác trung bình có trọng số trên tập kiểm tra
+- **Precision (%)**: Weighted average precision on the test set
-- **Recall (%)**: Độ nhạy trung bình có trọng số trên tập kiểm tra
+- **Recall (%)**: Weighted average recall on the test set
-- **F1-score (%)**: Điểm F1 trung bình có trọng số trên tập kiểm tra
+- **F1-score (%)**: Weighted average F1-score on the test set
-- **Accuracy (%)**: Độ chính xác trên tập kiểm tra
+- **Accuracy (%)**: Accuracy on the test set
-- **Thời gian/epoch (s)**: Thời gian trung bình mỗi epoch tính bằng giây
+- **Time per Epoch (s)**: Average time per epoch in seconds

-Các chỉ số này cho phép so sánh toàn diện về hiệu suất và hiệu quả huấn luyện của các mô hình khác nhau.
+These metrics provide a comprehensive comparison of the performance and training efficiency of different models.

-## Biểu Đồ Lịch Sử Huấn Luyện
+## 📈 Training History Plots

-Sau khi chạy benchmark, framework tự động tạo các biểu đồ so sánh lịch sử huấn luyện của tất cả các mô hình.
-Các biểu đồ này bao gồm:
+After running the benchmark, the framework automatically generates plots comparing the training history of all models.
+These plots include:

-- **Loss qua Epoch**: Loss huấn luyện và validation cho từng mô hình.
+- **Loss over Epochs**: Training and validation loss for each model.
-- **Accuracy qua Epoch**: Accuracy huấn luyện và validation cho từng mô hình.
+- **Accuracy over Epochs**: Training and validation accuracy for each model.

-Những biểu đồ này giúp hiểu cách mỗi mô hình học theo thời gian và so sánh hành vi hội tụ của chúng.
+These visualizations help understand how each model learns over time and compare their convergence behavior.

-## Ví Dụ
+## 📝 Example

-Để xem ví dụ đầy đủ, hãy tham khảo notebook `Run_framework.ipynb`, trong đó trình bày cách sử dụng framework từng bước.
+For a complete example, refer to the `Run_framework.ipynb` notebook, which demonstrates how to use the framework step-by-step.

-## Ghi Chú
+## 📌 Notes

-- Đảm bảo hệ thống của bạn có đủ tài nguyên (CPU/GPU, bộ nhớ) để xử lý việc huấn luyện, đặc biệt với các mô hình và tập dữ liệu lớn.
+- Ensure your system has sufficient resources (CPU/GPU, memory) to handle the training, especially with large models and datasets.
-- Framework sử dụng early stopping dựa trên validation loss để tránh overfitting và tiết kiệm thời gian tính toán.
+- The framework uses early stopping based on validation loss to prevent overfitting and save computation time.
-- Đối với các mô hình PyTorch, framework tự động chọn thiết bị phù hợp (CPU hoặc GPU).
+- For PyTorch models, the framework automatically selects the appropriate device (CPU or GPU).
-- Cả feature extraction và fine-tuning đều được hỗ trợ cho các mô hình pretrained bằng cách cài đặt tham số `fine_tune`.
+- Both feature extraction and fine-tuning are supported for pretrained models by setting the `fine_tune` parameter.